Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection

 \section{Instance Statistics Without ELB Input}

-For completeness, we provide supplementary statistics summarizing the instance distribution for both datasets when ELB components are not included in the LLM input, as shown in Table~\ref{table8} (KoACD) and Table~\ref{table9} (Therapist QA).
-These tables offer a point of reference for understanding how instance generation differs in the absence of structured psychological input.
+For completeness, we provide additional statistics summarizing the instance distribution for both datasets when ELB components are not included in the LLM input, as shown in Table~\ref{table9} (KoACD) and Table~\ref{table10} (Therapist QA).
+These tables serve as a reference for understanding how instance generation differs in the absence of structured psychological input.